 “Unless Jess nicked your blood, no. Everyone’s enjoying themselves Moony… I just thought that if you saw people having a good time here then the place wouldn’t seem so bad in the future.”

 Out of the corner of my eye I see Remus well up.
 He’s so touched by his friend’s action that he is close to tears.
 Everyone thinks Peter is the useless one, now I realise he’s the one that holds them together.
+The glue.
 I saunter over to join them, acting as though I didn’t overhear their brief conversation.
 “Remus!”
 I hand him a drink which he takes obligingly.
 “So you didn’t feel like Ingrid’s intimate gathering?”

 He shakes his head and takes a sip of the murky brown liquid in the plastic cup I gave him.
 “Not at all.
 Entirely dull affair.”